app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

-How to Secure a Django REST API
+DRF Sample
 ==========

 This page explains the fastest way to expose a secure API on top of a Django model.

-.. include::  /_templates/components/banner-top.rst

-Securing a `Django <https://www.djangoproject.com/>`_ API using the Django REST Framework is a straightforward process.
+Securing a `Django </docs/technologies/django.html>`_ API using the Django REST Framework is a straightforward process.

 The DRF ecosystem provides many ways to secure your API using basic authentication or tokens.
 Here, we will show you how to easily secure an API for a model created in Django using `Djoser <https://djoser.readthedocs.io/en/latest/>`_.

+.. include::  /_templates/components/banner-top.rst

 Project Setup
 -------------